g-hourigan/g-hourigan.github.io/index.md

     <div class="welcome-card">
       <p>
-        Welcome.
-This site is intentionally minimal: you can find ways to contact me, browse selected work, and get a quick sense of the questions I like to work on.
+        Hi, I’m Gerrit.
+I’m interested in psychology, cognition, and the analysis of behavioral data.
+Most of my work sits around quantitative research, individual differences, and questions that can be studied with careful modeling.
       </p>

       <p>
-        I completed my B.Sc. in Psychology at Leuphana University Lüneburg and am now continuing into the M.Sc. while working on research and data analysis projects.
+        I completed my B.Sc. in Psychology at Leuphana University Lüneburg and am continuing into the M.Sc. while working on research and data analysis projects.
-        My interests sit where behavioral theory meets empirical modeling.
+        Outside academia, I’m also a competitive chess player.
       </p>

       <div class="welcome-nav">